What are Monosaccharides?

 Monosaccharides are the most basic form of carbohydrates.
 Most organisms produce and store energy by breaking down the monosaccharides glucose and harvest the energy released.
 This type of glucose are classified in terms of the number of carbon atoms and also the functional group attached to it.
 The monosaccharide which contains aldehyde is known as aldose and those which contain a ketone group is known as a ketose.

-Glucose occurs in both combined as well as in the free state in nature.
+Glucose occurs in both combined and in the free state in nature.
 We can find this in sweet fruits and in honey.
 Glucose present in ripe grapes in a large amount.

 Examples of Monosaccharides

 Fructose belongs to the ketose group.
-Differently shaped monosacchrides break down specific enzyme.
+Differently shaped monosaccharides break down the specific enzyme.
 If fructose, combines with other monosaccharides then they form oligosaccharides.
 Sucrose has a fructose molecule joined with a glucose molecule with the help of a glycosidic bond.

 Galactose is produced by mammals in the form of milk.
 Lactose holds a lot of energy in its bonds and for breaking down the bonds apart, specific enzymes are developed by off springs of mammals.